 Privacy Policy

 We collect what we need to run the service, nothing more.
 Your email if you sign up.
-Your prompts when you submit them for refraction (the enhanced version is the product).
+The prompts you submit, any reference images you upload (including face references), and the images you generate when you use the studio.
 Payments go directly to Polar — we never see your card.
-We don't run analytics, ad pixels, or third-party trackers.
+For traffic measurement we use privacy-friendly, cookieless analytics (Plausible and Vercel) that count visits in aggregate and never identify you — no ad pixels, no cross-site trackers.
 We don't sell your data.

 Who we are